Dallas Cowboys: Super Bowl XII champions (1977)

 Dallas began the 1977 season 8–0, finishing 12–2.
 In the postseason, the Cowboys routed the Chicago Bears 37–7 and Minnesota Vikings 23–6 before defeating the Denver Broncos 27–10 in Super Bowl XII in New Orleans.
 As a testament to Doomsday's dominance in the hard-hitting game, defensive linemen Randy White and Harvey Martin were named co-Super Bowl MVPs, the first and only time multiple players have received the award.
 Dallas returned to the Super Bowl, following the 1978 season, losing to Pittsburgh 35–31.
 Bob Ryan, an NFL Films editor, dubbed the Cowboys "America's Team" following the Super Bowl loss, a nickname that has earned derision from non-Cowboys fans but has stuck through both good times and bad.
 Danny White became the Cowboys' starting quarterback in 1980 after quarterback Roger Staubach retired.
 Despite going 12–4 in 1980, the Cowboys came into the playoffs as a Wild Card team.
 In the opening round of the 1980–81 NFL playoffs they avenged their elimination from the prior year's playoffs by defeating the Rams.
 In the Divisional Round they squeaked by the Atlanta Falcons 30–27.
 For the NFC Championship they were pitted against division rival Philadelphia Eagles, the team that won the division during the regular season.
 The Eagles captured their first conference championship and Super Bowl berth by winning 20–7.

 1981 brought another division championship for the Cowboys.
 They entered the 1981–82 NFL playoffs as the number 2 seed.
-Their first game of the postseason saw them blow out Tampa Bay in a 38–0 shutout.
+Their first postseason saw them blow out Tampa Bay in a 38–0 shutout.
 The Cowboys then advanced to the NFC Championship Game against the San Francisco 49ers, the number 1 seed.
 Despite having a late 4th quarter 27–21 lead, they would lose to the 49ers 28–27.
 49ers quarterback Joe Montana led his team on an 89-yard game-winning touchdown drive, connecting with Dwight Clark in a play known as The Catch.